 - The Inners are reunited at a movie audition when a Cardian attacks.
 Even though they don't have their memories back yet, they still fight it and protect Naru with everything they have at hand.
 And then they get their powers back.

-- Makoto/Jupiter saving her friend, Ken, from a Cardian, donating blood to him after he's hospitalized with a head injury, and, despite being weak from donating blood, stays in and defeats the Cardian that tried to attack Ken and has Usagi pinned to the ground.
+- Makoto/Jupiter saving her friend, Shinozaki, from a Cardian, donating blood to him after he's hospitalized with a head injury, and, despite being weak from donating blood, stays in and defeats the Cardian that tried to attack Shinozaki and has Usagi pinned to the ground.